HDFGroup/hdf5/doc/contributing.md

 * Push your changes to GitHub.
 * Issues a pull request and address any code formatting and testing issues reported.

-Once a pull request is correctly formatted and passes GitHub tests, it will be reviewed and evaluated by The HDF Group developers and HDF5 community members who has approval power.
+Once a pull request is correctly formatted and passes **ALL** CI tests, it will be reviewed and evaluated by The HDF Group developers and HDF5 community members who can approve pull requests..
 The HDF Group developers will work with you to assure that the pull request satisfies acceptance criteria described in the next section.

 # Acceptance criteria for pull request <A NAME="criteria"></A>

-We appreciate every contribution we receive, but we do not accept them all.
+We appreciate every contribution we receive, but we may not accept them all.
 Those that we *do* accept satisfy the following criteria:

-* **Pull request has a clear purpose** - What does the pull request address?
+* **The pull request has a clear purpose** - What does the pull request address?
 How does it benefit the HDF5 community?
-If the pull request does not have a clear purpose and benifits it will not be accepted.
+If the pull request does not have a clear purpose and benefits it will not be accepted.

 * **The pull request is documented** - The HDF5 developers must understand not only *what* a change is doing, but *how* it is doing it.
 Documenting the code makes it easier for us to understand your patch and will help to maintaine the code in the future.